-- 1.4 A Board Member shall be appointed for a term of up to four years, as may be determined by the participating municipalities (Niagara Region, City of Hamilton, Haldimand County) that appoints the member.
-A member may be replaced by the participating municipality (Niagara Region, City of Hamilton, Haldimand County) that appointed the member. - 1.5 The Board Members shall approve all policies and procedures of the Niagara Peninsula Conservation Authority, approve the budget with or without revisions, give direction on priority of programs and projects and are generally responsible for other matters as required by the Conservation Authorities Act and Regulations.
+- 1.4 A Board Member shall be appointed for a term of up to four years, after each municipal election as may be determined by the participating municipalities (Niagara Region, City of Hamilton, Haldimand County) that appoint the members.
+A member may be replaced by the participating municipality (Niagara Region, City of Hamilton, Haldimand County) that appointed the member during the four year term.
+According to the Act, a member's term beginas at the first meeting of the authority after his or her appointment and expires immediately before the first meeting of the atuhrotiy after the appointment of his or her replacement. - 1.5 The Board Members shall approve all policies of the Niagara Peninsula Conservation Authority including strategic and business plans, approve the budget, approve the annual audit, give direction on priority of programs and projects and approve other matters as required by the Conservation Authorities Act and Regulations (see Section 2.2 below for further details).